casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Configure the database connection

-Configure the JDBC URL in [myapp/pom.xml](myapp/pom.xml).
+Configure the JDBC URL in [thorntail-example-app/pom.xml](thorntail-example-app/pom.xml).
 See the Thorntail documentation for other configuration options.

 ## Building and running the application

 To build and run the application from the command line with an Oracle database:

     $ mvn package -Poracle
-    $ java -jar target/myapp-1.0.0-SNAPSHOT-thorntail.jar -Soracle
+    $ java -jar target/thorntail-example-app-1.0.0-SNAPSHOT-thorntail.jar -Soracle

 ## Running from Docker

-The `docker` profile in [pom.xml](myapp/pom.xml) overrides the JDBC connection URL for service discovery in a Docker network (adapt to your needs).
+The `docker` profile in [pom.xml](thorntail-example-app/pom.xml) overrides the JDBC connection URL for service discovery in a Docker network (adapt to your needs).

 To run the application from Docker with an Oracle database:

     $ mvn  package -Pdocker,oracle
-    $ docker run --rm -it -p 8080:8080 myapp
+    $ docker run --rm -it -p 8080:8080 thorntail-example-app

 ## Flyway Maven plugin